 Bewley’s Grafton Street cafe to reopen from August 27th at latest

-Phased reopening of famous Dublin cafe to begin with coffee and bakery only
+Phased reopening of famous Dublin cafe to begin with coffee and bakery service only

 The clattery cafe: Bewley’s on Grafton Street, Dublin.
-Photograph: Dara Mac Dónaill / The Irish Times
+File photograph: Dara Mac Dónaill/The Irish Times

 The company said the new staff roster would be “filled by experienced hands from amongst the original team”.